smitmatt/Percentage-of-Tail-in-Peak-analysis/README.md

 # Percentage-of-Tail-in-Peak-analysis

-This is an aditional version of the code tat will plot the tail percentage versus turn number
+This is an aditional version of the code that will plot the tail percentage versus turn number

 Description:
 Determine the percentage of a peak that exists within its left and right tails.